atroxaper/p6-LogP6/README.md

 Lets explore a few general use cases:

-## Use external library witch uses LogP6
+## Use external library which uses LogP6

 `LogP6` can be used during library development and a user of the library wants fully turn off any logs from the library.
 Lets imagine that all libraries